 - Neutrinooscillations.
 Fundamental experiments and theoretical description.
 Conditions for coherence.
 Matter effects of solar neutrinos.
 Open questions and new ideas.

-Introduction in nuclear and particle physics (KTA-lecture).
+PH0016: Introduction in nuclear, particle and astrophysics are recommended.
 Students would benefit from the lectures Astroparticle physics I and II, but knowledge of both is not mandatory.

 Courses, Learning and Teaching Methods and Literature